 - If flying make sure you have some diabetes supplies in your hand luggage in case your bags get lost.

 - Pack extra snacks in case of delay with your journey.

 - Make sure you have all your diabetes medication and equipment packed.

-Airport restrictions are subject to change, so contact your airline directly or call the Department for Transport’s enquiry line on 0300 330 3000 for updates.
-Or, you can go to the travel and transport pages on the Directgov website.
+Airport restrictions are subject to change, so contact your airline directly or call the Department for Transport’s enquiry line on 0300 330 3000 to find out about any changes.